Tarragona Cathedral: Chapel of Corpus Christi

 The Capitular Hall, dating to the mid-12th century, could be accessed from the cloister or the church.
 In 1330 it was converted into the Chapel of Corpus Christi It has a square plan and is covered by barrel vault.
 The entrance has a central door sided by windows.
 The keystone of the apse (added in the 14th-century) shows a Christ in Majesty, while in the arch are symbols of the Tetramorph.
 The apse has also a sculpture group of the Annunciation and the decorated tombstone of Alemanda de Rocabertí (died 1373).

 The walls of the Hall features several 14th-century sculptures of saints, some with traces of polychrome paint.

-Chapel of Santa Tecla la Antigua
+Chapel of Santa Tecla l'Antiga

 Inside the cathedral's garden is the chapel of Santa Tecla l'Antiga ("St. Tecla the Ancient"), built in the 13th century in a transitional Romanesque-Gothic style.
 It houses the tomb of Bernat de Olivella (1287), by the master Bartolomeu of Girona.